 It is understood that the site will be municipally serviced by future water, sanitary and storm services.
-It is further understood that a sanitary pump house station is proposed to service the subject site.
+It is further understood that a pump station is proposed to service the subject site.

 3.0 Method of Investigation

 3.1 Field Investigation